Mother’s Day Memories – She Was My Best Friend

 I came across these random thoughts written on a pad as I walked in Green Cay a couple of months ago.
 Thought I’d add them here, since all writing, for me, adds to some form of healing.

-greencay snails Wind Caresses, Memories and LongingSeeing loads of snail shells, large ones, out of their element, or is it me?
+snails at Green Cay WetlandsSeeing loads of snail shells, large ones, out of their element, or is it me?

 Breezes sweep past and caress my legs as I look out -